RLL24187/MKS22X-FinalProject/README.md

 ***Wednesday 5/22/19*** (time to cram bois) <br />
 *Rachel*: <br />
-* Created the Game constructor and started work on a new helper function "inRadius" to help with "inContact" *Elizabeth*: <br />
+* Created the Game constructor and started work on a new helper function "inRadius" to help with "inContact" <br />
+*Elizabeth*: <br />
 * move works!!
 The cause was because the game kept resetting.
 Created the abstract monster class. <br /> <br />